Bernard Mills Interview

 Railway photography started in the summer of 1961 with a Brownie Box camera age 14.

-2. What was the first camera you had and what do you have now?
+2. The first camera you ever had?
+What do you have now?

-First proper camera when colour started in May 1965 Praktica 4F single lens reflex, one of the first to be seen in the west country.
-Today I have a Canon 5D.
+The first proper camera I had was when colour started in May 1965.
+It was a Praktica 4F single lens reflex.
+Interestingly, that camera was one of the first to be seen in the West Country.

 3. How did you develop an interest in railway photography?